 IMPORTANT: Before you start trading cryptocurrencies

-ℹ️ To make your crypto experience even more convenient, we have prepared an extremely detailed guide where we take a deep dive into the industry’s best cryptocurrency news aggregators, data websites, tools, and portfolio trackers every crypto trader should be aware of.
-Therefore, we highly recommend you read our “Master Bitcoin in 2021” guide and know more about what unique tools the industry has to offer.
+ℹ️ To make your crypto experience even more convenient, we have prepared an extremely detailed guide where we take a deep dive into the industry’s best cryptocurrency news aggregators, data websites, tools, and portfolio trackers that every crypto trader should be aware of.
+Therefore, we highly recommend you read our “Master Bitcoin” guide and know more about what unique tools the industry offers.
 This guide was prepared by a professional crypto data analyst and investor.

-Here’s the short breakdown of what assets you will find in our aforementioned guide:
+Here’s the short breakdown of the information you’ll find in our aforementioned guide:

 Other recommended related guides: